-Daniel Braun is an NFPT-CPT and and a graduate of Lebanon Valley College with a BS in Exercise Science.
+Daniel Braun is an NFPT Certified Personal Trainer and and a graduate of Lebanon Valley College with a BS in Exercise Science.
 He’s currently a student in LVC’s Doctorate of Physical Therapy program, and still managed to start his own company, Brawn Body Training Holistics, LLC, while attending graduate school.
 His focus is on providing holistic health and fitness solutions to his clients.

 How long have you been certified with NFPT?

 I’ve been certified with NFPT since March 2019 (13 months!)